DataDog/integrations-core/php_fpm/README.md

 | `ping_reply`  | `pong`                            |
 | `use_fastcgi` | `true`                            |

-**Note**: With Autodiscovery, if the Agent runs in a separate container/task/pod, it doesn't have access to the unix sockets file of your FPM pool.
+**Note**: With Autodiscovery, if the Agent runs in a separate container/task/pod, it doesn't have access to the Unix sockets file of your FPM pool.
 It order to address this, run the Agent as a sidecar.

 ### Validation